List of RWBY characters: Team RWBY

-Yang, the fourth member of Team RWBY, is a blonde-haired girl and, at 17 years of age, Ruby's older half-sister.
+A blonde-haired girl and Ruby's older half-sister.
 She wields twin shotgun gauntlets called Ember Celica.
-After she loses her right arm (and thus the gauntlet) in Volume 3, her replacement bionic arm is installed with a shotgun mechanism at the wrist.
+After she loses her right arm to Adam Taurus (and with it, the gauntlet that was still on) in Volume 3, her replacement bionic arm is installed with a shotgun mechanism at the wrist.
 In Volume 7, Yang has Pietro add sticky grenades to her arsenal.
-Her Semblance, "Burn", works on a "recoil-based system": whenever Yang takes a hit, her strength, toughness and striking power rise in proportion to her injuries.
-Her glowing hair and eye color change are caused by excess energy from the buildup, which also results in Yang often acting very "hotheaded" in battle.
+Her Semblance, "Burn", works on a "recoil-based system"; it lets her store up energy from taking hits.
+The harder enemies hit her the harder she's able to hit them back.
+In Volume 9, Yang and Blake confess their feelings for each other and become a couple.